External Review Process

 Consumer health appeals and external review

 Under Missouri law, you have the right to appeal the insurance company’s decision to deny your treatment.
-This is an opportunity for you or your provider to provide additional information to your insurance company or clear up any miscommunications about your treatment.
+This is an opportunity for you or your provider to give additional information to your insurance company or clear up any miscommunications about your treatment.

 Here is what you need to know:

 - For group health plans, you have two chances to appeal the decision directly to the insurance company.
 These are called first- and second-level grievances.
 For individual health plans, however, you will have only one level of appeal; however, some individual plans allow two levels of appeal.
 You will need to refer to your policy to find out how many levels of appeal your plan allows.

 - These appeals ensure a full, fair and impartial review of the company’s denial.

 - There is an expedited appeals process for urgent medical matters.

 - Your health plan is required to provide you with information on your rights to appeal and how to begin the process.

 - DIFP can assist you with your appeals.

 Missouri law also provides for an external review of a medical claim when you and your insurance company still disagree on coverage of a treatment or medical service under your health plan.
 You will need to complete all levels of appeal with your insurance company before you are eligible for external review.